blockfab/mission/README.md

 ## Product Vision for decode.sh

-To give developers access to a best-priced blockchain node infrastrucure and become the "Toiletpaper of blockchain infrastructure"
+To give developers access to a best-priced blockchain node infrastrucure and be the "Toiletpaper of blockchain infrastructure"

 ## Company Name